Jason Borenstein

 His work has appeared in numerous professional journals including the Journal of Engineering Education, AI & Society, Communications of the ACM, Science and Engineering Ethics, Ethics and Information Technology, IEEE Transactions on Technology and Society, IEEE Technology & Society Magazine, and Accountability in Research.
 He has been a grant reviewer for federal agencies including the National Science Foundation and the National Institutes of Health.

-Dr. Borenstein is affiliated faculty at Georgia Tech's Institute of Robotics and Intelligent Machines (IRIM) and had served as part of the leadership team for the Georgia Tech Ethics, Technology, and Human Interaction Center (ETHICx).
+Dr. Borenstein is affiliated faculty at Georgia Tech's Institute of Robotics and Intelligent Machines (IRIM(link is external)) and had served as part of the leadership team for the Georgia Tech Ethics, Technology, and Human Interaction Center (ETHICx(link is external)).
 From 2017 until 2021, he was a member of the Georgia State University – Georgia Institute of Technology Joint Center for Advanced Brain Imaging (CABI) Institutional Review Board (IRB) and the Regulatory Knowledge & Support Program within the Georgia Clinical & Translational Science Alliance (Georgia CTSA).

 Education: